Improved prediction of ligand-protein binding affinities by meta-modeling: Results

 \subsection{GeneralSet benchmark}

 In addition to the CASF-2016 benchmark, we tested our meta-models against the PBDbind2020 GeneralSet of 5,261 complexes as a benchmark (\textbf{Methods}; \textbf{Table 4}).
 Although the size of the GeneralSet benchmark is as large as our training data, we observe performance improvements of our meta-models over the individual base models (\textbf{Supplementary Figure S8}).
 As expected, the performance for this benchmark is worse than that for CASF-2016 (PCC {\textless}0.60 vs. {\textgreater}0.76) because of its lower data quality and the data size being similar to the training data.
-As for the structure-based tools mentioned above, Pearson$\text{\textgreek{’}}$s correlation by the re-trained HAC-Net was 0.001 (excluding 22 complexes that failed in pre-processing) and that by KDeep (the web-server default model of ACEBind2023-GraphNet as of Sept.
-2, 2024) was 0.318 (excluding 71 complexes that failed in pre-processing), which performed worse than our meta-models or DL models and similar to the docking tools.
-We note that the huge RMSE by HAC-Net is due to very large prediction errors for more than 1,000 complexes, including 505 complexes with positive predictions.
+As for the structure-based tools mentioned above, Pearson$\text{\textgreek{’}}$s correlation by the re-trained HAC-Net was R = 0.008 (excluding 22 complexes that failed in pre-processing) and that by KDeep (the web-server default model of ACEBind2023-GraphNet as of Sept.
+2, 2024) was R = 0.318 (excluding 71 complexes that failed in pre-processing), which performed worse than our meta-models or DL models and similar to the docking tools.
+We note that the huge RMSE by HAC-Net is due to poor performances of the 3D-CNN component of HAC-Net.
+A similarly poor performance was observed by the published pre-trained HAC-Net with the PDBbind2020 general set (R = 0.009 and RMSE = 1138.51).
 The PDBbind2016-GeneralSet pre-trained SG-CNN of FAST achieved Pearson$\text{\textgreek{’}}$s correlation of 0.526 (excluding 124 complexes that failed in pre-processing), which is also a worse performance than our meta-models and DL models.
 Although their RMSE is better than ours, it is not a fair metric for comparison as explained in the previous section.
 Also, we note that 3,314 out of 5,261 complexes in our benchmark set are part of the training set of PDBbind2016 GeneralSet by FAST.